 Behold, how good and pleasant it is when brothers dwell in unity! – Psalm 133:1

 Paul describes the church as the body of Christ.
-We are a unified group of people and yet made up of differing parts, just like a body.
-We need to be directed by the head, just like a body.
+The body of Christ is a unified group of people and yet made up of differing parts, just like a body.
+We need direction from the head, just like a body.
 We are all dependant in each other and cannot exist in isolation.
 Paul is going to speak next about gifts given from God for the benefit of the body of Christ.
 Here he is laying the foundation that it all has to be done within the body of Christ.
 It all depends on our relationship with Christ, our head.

 Rather, speaking the truth in love, we are to grow up in every way into him who is the head, into Christ, – Ephesians 4:15